sagemath/trac_to_gh/Issue 9684.md

 # Issue 9684: Make use of _tidy_model() optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9684

 Original creator: arminstraub